 8. The one dressed in linen appeared in Daniel 10:5 must also be the one who appeared in Daniel 12:7; the Angel in Revelation 10:6, 7 “who raised his right hand . . . and swore by Him who created heaven and earth.”
 This Angel was clearly identified as the Spirit of Christ in Revelation 10:2.

 9. Paul described the Spirit of Christ as “WHO IN FORM OF GOD” (WHO IS LIKE GOD) in Philippians 2:6.

-10. As the Ruler of the Angels, the Spirit of Christ as the Angel, the Rider on the White Horse, leads the Armies of heaven.
+10. The Spirit of Christ as the Ruler of the Angels, the Rider on the White Horse, leads the Armies of heaven.

 Are they not all ministering Spirits?

 The Apostles and the prophets wanted us to know the Angel of YHVH was not a fictitious “Angel of YHVH.”
 He appeared to Zechariah and said to Satan, “the LORD rebuke you.”
 He fought the battles on behalf of Israel, as the Captain of the LORD’s Army.

 The Jewish believers understood Christ as the Angel of YHVH in the Old Testament.

 The Book of Hebrews was written to the Jewish people.
 The writer of Hebrews, likely Paul, wanted to clarify that the Spirit of Christ was not just the Angel of YHVH.
 He had “become as much better than the Angels” (Hebrews 1:4).
 Angels are Spirits of God, but the Spirit of Christ was the firstborn spirit through whom all the hosts (Angels) were created.